System-level, Input-output and New Parameterizations of Stabilizing Controllers, and Their Numerical Computation: Numerical robustness of closed-loop parameterizations

 \section{Numerical robustness of closed-loop parameterizations}

 The previous sections highlighted the benefits of closed-loop parameterizations: the set of internally stabilizing controllers can be fully characterized by a set of affine constraints on certain closed-loop responses, leading to finite-dimensional convex optimization problems for controller synthesis after imposing the FIR constraints.
-However, numerical solutions computed via floating point (even with arbitrary precision) can never be exact for the affine constraints, especially considering the finite stopping criteria used in common solvers, like SeDuMi~\cite{sturm1999using} and Mosek~\cite{andersen2000mosek}.
-Therefore, there always exist certain numerical errors for the affine constraints in Propositions~\ref{prop:slp1}--\ref{prop:slp4}.
+However, numerical solutions computed via arbitrarily precise floating point arithmetic can never solve the affine constraints exactly.
+This phenomenon is further exacerbated by the finite stopping criteria used in common solvers, like SeDuMi~\cite{sturm1999using} and Mosek~\cite{andersen2000mosek}.
+Moreover, any controller implementation that uses floating-point arithmetic also introduce errors.
+Therefore, numerical mismatches in solving the affine constraints in Propositions~\ref{prop:slp1}--\ref{prop:slp4} always exist.

-This section discusses the numerical robustness of closed-loop parameterizations, and investigates how the numerical errors in the affine constraints affect the stability of the closed-loop system.
-We highlight that the Youla parameterization~\eqref{eq:youla} can eliminate the affine constraints in Propositions~\ref{prop:slp1}--\ref{prop:slp4} explicitly.
+This section investigates how the numerical mismatches in the affine constraints affect the stability of the closed-loop system, a property termed as \emph{numerical robustness} of closed-loop parameterizations.
 An overview of the results in this section is presented in Table~\ref{tab:comparision}.